Difficult Bible Quiz about the Physical Bible

 c.
 Approximately Four Hundred Years.

-c.
-They were captives for 430 years.
+Answer C: The Israelites were captives for an estimated 430 years.

-8. How long were the Israelites wandering in the desert?
+How long were the Israelites wandering in the desert?

 a.
 Four Years.